 Coastal Construction Projects

 The section to be replaced is approximately 216 metres in length, extending west from the local Ocean Rescue building to opposite the Commonwealth Bank, with the new wall to include a boardwalk and ramp access to the beach.
 It was partially opened to the public in December 2018.

-This seawall project is the result of a partnership with East Gippsland Shire, who contributed $400,000 in conjunction with the $1,300,000 put forward by DELWP.
+This seawall project is the result of a partnership with East Gippsland Shire, who contributed $452,000 in conjunction with the $1,300,000 put forward by DELWP.
 Albcon Pty Ltd have been contracted for the construction, which is expected to be completed before June 2019.

 Of the four groynes, one is located west of Dunsmore Road and three to its east, with the older groynes (from the 1950s) in their place having also been removed as part of this work.

-This project was tasked to Maw Civil Marine Pty Ltd, the contractor responsible for the previous three timber groynes constructed in 2015 along the same beach, each of which are in great condition and accumulating sand at a steady rate.
+This project was tasked to Maw Civil Marine Pty Ltd, the contractor responsible for the previous three timber groynes constructed in 2015 along the same beach.

 This project was organised by DELWP and Bass Coast Shire, with an expenditure of $200,000.

 2017 saw the construction of a 30-metre rock revetment and the replacement of a 60-metre timber retaining wall south of the boat ramp in San Remo, providing a much higher level of protection than that of the existing, well-worn timber wall.

 This revetment connects with the main 600-metre revetment that protects the southern foreshore, stabilising the earth near the pylon that lies behind, which is the primary source of power for Phillip Island.